False Reports Of Gunmen In N.Y.C. And Virginia Cause Jitters Following Mass Shootings

 "I'm very grateful to report that this was a nonevent," Roessler said.
 "Right now, we do not have any evidence that a crime has occurred."

-That realization came after officers with rifles and body armor swept through the site and a helicopter hovered overhead, as loud alarms sounded through the facility.
+That realization came after officers with rifles and body armor swept through the site and a helicopter hovered overhead, as loud alarms sounded through the building.

 The apparently mistaken report follows another scare in New York on Tuesday night, when hundreds of people fled down sidewalks in Times Square after a backfiring motorcycle engine was mistaken for gunfire.
 The New York Police Department assured residents it was a false alarm.